 Wise Bartender is an online shop that stocks a great range of alcohol-free drinks.
 You can get mixed boxes or even a single bottle.
 So take a look and see if there are any new things for you to try.
 You could even make a project of finding a new favourite tipple.

 Use the CLUBSODAVIP discount code on the new La Maison Wellness’ Cocktail boxes to make signature cocktails such as ‘Spritz Ceremony’ and ‘Peach Me I’m Dreaming’!

-Dry Drinker is another specialist online shop for alcohol-free drinks.
-They have a wider range of wines, beers, ciders, and spirits, as well as kombuchas, soft drinks, tonics and other mixers, and CBD drinks too.
-CLUBSODAVIP discount code gives you 5% off here too.
+Dry Drinker is a specialist online shop for alcohol-free drinks.
+They have a wide range of wines, beers, ciders, and spirits, as well as kombuchas, soft drinks, tonics and other mixers, and CBD drinks too.
 And Dry Drinker also delivers to Ireland and some countries in continental Europe.

 Holland and Barrett is not a supermarket so you can get delivery from them whatever your age, but do order early as their delivery time is 11-15 days at the moment.
 But they do have a small range of alcohol-free beers, wines, spirits and great adult soft drinks.

 Amazon.
 Since you can buy almost anything on Amazon, you can also buy many alcohol-free drinks there.
 We have collected some that we have discovered on our shop window, which is a good place to start exploring.
 You can find us on Amazon UK and on Amazon US.
 You could also pop in a copy of our How to be a mindful drinker book to your order.